hindu-comm/mail_stream_indology/2016/08/reviews_of_Malhotras/160__Dominik_Wujastyk.md

 >
 >
 "The conceptual matrix of integral unity is illustrated in the metaphor
-> ​[...]"
+> [...]"
 >

-​Isn't that a quote from Alan Sokal, "Transgressing the Boundaries"?​
+Isn't that a quote from Alan Sokal, "Transgressing the Boundaries"?

-​:-)​
+:-)

 -------------- next part --------------